puniverse/comsat/docs/index.md

 ## Web Actors

 Web Actors are [Quasar actors](http://puniverse.github.io/quasar/manual/actors.html) that receive and respond to messages from web clients.
-Web actors support HTTP, SSE and SSE (Server-Sent Events) messages, and are a convenient, efficient, and natural method for implementing the backend for interactive web applications.
+Web actors support HTTP, WebSocket and SSE (Server-Sent Events) messages, and are a convenient, efficient, and natural method for implementing the backend for interactive web applications.

 ### Deployment

 WebActors are implemented on top of a web server.
 Currently, they can be deployed be deployed in any JavaEE 7 servlet container, but we are working on supporting deploying them on top of [Netty](http://netty.io/) and [Undertow](http://undertow.io/).

 A web actor is attached to a web session.
 It can be spawned and attached manually (say, after the user logs in and the session is authenticated).
-The manual attachment API is container dependent: see [here](??????) for the API for JavaEE containers.
-A web actor can also be spawned and attached automatically by letting COMSAT spawn and attach a web actor to every newly created session.
-This method will be described below.
+The manual attachment API unfortunately is container dependent.
+A web actor can also be spawned and attached automatically by letting COMSAT spawn and attach a web actor to every newly created session and this method will be described below.
 Because a web actor consumes very few resources, spawning them automatically is sufficient in all but the most extreme circumstances.

 For automatic deployment, all you have to do is define an actor class (one that extends `BasicActor` or `Actor`), and annotate it with the [`WebActor`]({{javadoc}}comsat/webactors/WebActor.html) annotation.
 For example: